Anti-Inflammatory Diet Plan →

 Jump to Recipe

 A breakfast pizza recipe you can make for any meal!
-Homemade Socca pizza crust made from just 3 ingredients; sliced pineapple, uncured bacon, egg, onion, and creamy meltable artisan cheese!
-A breakfast pizza that’s quick to make, grain free, and deliciously nutritious.
-You’ll be hooked!
+Socca pizza crust made from just 3 ingredients, sliced pineapple, uncured bacon, egg, onion, and creamy meltable artisan cheese!
+A breakfast pizza that's quick to make, grain free, and deliciously nutritious.
+You'll be hooked! this for later

 A breakfast pizza recipe you can make for any meal!
 Socca pizza crust made from just 3 ingredients, sliced pineapple, uncured bacon, egg, onion, and creamy meltable artisan cheese!
 A breakfast pizza that's quick to make, grain free, and deliciously nutritious.
 You'll be hooked!

-First, the crust.
 Socca!
-Socca pizza has been our go gluten free/grain free pizza crust lately.
-It’s made with just 3 plant based ingredients and is super cheap!
+Socca pizza has been our go gluten-free/grain-free pizza crust.
+It’s made with just 3 plant-based ingredients and is super cheap!
 All you need is chickpea flour, herbs/olive oil, and water.

-This crust is rich in fiber, plant based protein, and iron.
-The best part?
+This crust is rich in fiber, plant-based protein, and iron.
 You can make multiple socca pizza crusts at once then freeze them for later.
-Works like a charm!
-And they literally take 15 minutes to make!

-• Pineapple (optional but tasty) – As you can tell, I’m on a pineapple kick.
-It’s such a useful and delicious fruit/ Loaded with Vitamin C and bromelain.
+• Pineapple – It’s such a useful and delicious fruit, loaded with Vitamin C and bromelain.
 Nature’s digestive enzyme that helps you absorb more nutrients.
-YEA!

-• Spinach – Because who doesn’t want to have those guns like popeye (muscles that is).
+• Spinach – Because who doesn’t want to have those guns like Popeye.

 • Uncured Bacon, Ham, or turkey bacon – Uncured bacon or ham really can be healthy.
 The natural salts contain magnesium.
 Plus there are no artificial preservatives or nitrates.
 A little slice adds tons of flavor and goes a long way.
 If you are not a meat eater, that’s totally fine, you can omit it.
 There’s plenty of protein in this breakfast pizza anyway!